Ah, a brand new year. Time to reflect on the past and make resolutions for the future.

 -

 Treat this as an agile, iterative project and report back on what's working and what we can improve.
-We'll be updating you throughout the year on this blog, in our newsletter, and on Twitter.
+We'll be updating you throughout the year on this blog, in our newsletter (link removed), and on Twitter.

 If you have any suggestions, please let us know in this GitHub issue.
 We’ll be using it to gather resolutions, track our progress, and respond to feedback.
 And if your New Year's resolution is to become more involved with an open source project or the greater community, let us know.
 We'd love to help you get started.